Why should I use anti-virus software?

-The university has licensed System Center Endpoint Protection for use on university-owned computers.
-Installation guides are available:
+The university has licensed System Center Endpoint Protection installed on all university-owned computers.
+For more information contact firstname.lastname@example.org.

 For Personally-owned Computers

 For personally-owned computers, there are a number of free anti-virus software products that are available for your use.

 - Mac - We recommend the use of the free, Sophos-provided anti-virus software for use on Mac computers.
 See the Sophos Antivirus for Mac webpage for more information and to download the software.
 Note: This is different from the version previously provided by the university.